University of Southern California

 In 1981, De Laurentiis produced the highly successful Conan The Barbarian for Universal, which launched the acting career of Arnold Schwarzenegger and four years later, made the sequel, Conan The Destroyer.
 Other credits for the talented producer include David Lynch’s Dune, shot in Mexico City, and Tai-Pan, the first American film to be made in China.
 Following Tai-Pan, she spent 18 months as head of production at the De Laurentiis Entertainment Group.
 During that period, De Laurentiis supervised numerous films for D.E.G., such as Weeds, Crimes Of The Heart, Hiding Out, Earth Girls Are Easy and Bill And Ted’s Excellent Adventure.

-producing Prancer, Time Bomb and Trading Mom with Sissy Spacek and Anna Chlumsky.
+Eager to get back to “hands-on” production work, De Laurentiis formed Raffaella Productions in 1987, producing Prancer, Time Bomb and Trading Mom with Sissy Spacek and Anna Chlumsky.
 When she made Dragon: The Bruce Lee Story in 1993, it marked the beginning of her association with director Rob Cohen and has led to their continued collaboration on Dragonheart with Dennis Quaid and Daylight with Sylvester Stallone for which she served as executive producer.
 Among her other executive producer credits are Ron Howard’s Backdraft and several movies for television, including the action-packed Vanishing Son series.

 In 1997, De Laurentiis produced Kull the Conqueror, which marked the feature film debut of director John Nicolella and star Kevin Sorbo.
 Filmed in Slovakia and Croatia, this marked De Laurentiis’ second production in Eastern Europe.
 She then remained in the United States for her next two projects, first The Guardian, a television pilot directed by Rob Cohen for Universal/NBC, on which she was executive producer, followed by the action film, Black Dog, directed by Kevin Hooks and starring Patrick Swayze.